xieweiAlex/English_Learning/words/2022/words-July.md

+So the next time you’re craving candy or sweets, consider munching on some raisins to satisfy your yearning.
+Your body will reap the healthy benefits.

+snake oil scam.

+We never saw a reduction in government **outlays** since 70s.
+Insults alone cannot **defile** a person's honour.
+The air in the garden was warm and **fragrant**.

+Well, get **pissy** if you want mom, I've enjoyed the time we've had as a family.

+**carol** singer
+Give them a **quid** and tell them to **bugger off**.

+"Making macroeconomic **prognostications** is a recipe for disaster," but Musk estimates "we are past peak inflation" and likely to see a "relatively mild recession for something like 18 months.

+Quote: "The U.S. will certainly **shoulder the responsibility** and pay the price for undermining China's sovereignty and security interest," declared Hua Chunying, spokeswoman at China's foreign ministry.
+**disciplinary actions**.

+People were **bunched** up at all the exits.
+**Keynesian**

+> Cling **tooth and nail** to the following rule: not to give in to adversity, never to trust prosperity and always take full note of fortune’s habit of behaving just as she pleases, treating her as if she were actually going to do everything that is in her power.

+So-and-so was **carted off** to prison.
+Emperors were **Deities**, ordinary men with direct access to unlimited wealth and **adulation**. -
+Before you jump to the conclusion that the Stoics were **dour** and sad men, ask yourself, if you were a dictator, what would your diary look like?

 ## Week 4

 Why you should be satisfied with being **ordinary**.
-I saw him making a deal with some **seedy**, **middle-aged** woman in dark glasses.
+I saw him making a deal with some **seedy**, **middle-aged** woman in dark glasses. -

-I didn't get discouraged.
-I played by the rules, and I bided my time.
-Frank, gently massage Sue's belly, like a dolphin twirling with the current.
-I knew those crooks would cook up a way to fuck me out of this election.

-Isn't there maybe some other ways, that isn't so...
-I don't know, barbaric?
-voodoo.
-Sorry for that nutjob.
-Remember to keep your head up, you redhead fag!
-He's getting all flustered.
-He's the angriest person I've ever seen.

-Vladimir Putin is in thrall to a distinctive brand of Russian fascism.
+Vladimir Putin is **in thrall to** a distinctive brand of Russian fascism.
-Reminiscences of a financial columnist: There is nothing new on Wall Street.
+**Reminiscences** of a financial columnist: There is nothing new on Wall Street.

 He also **expounded** on why the recently rebranded Facebook-turned-Meta would be freezing hiring in many areas.
 Before the floor opened to employees’ up-voted questions, Mr Zuckerberg had just finished **laying into** his staff, warning with intense vigour about how the economy was heading into one of the “worst downturns that we’ve seen in recent history.”